thatgirldorian/Finance-Blog-with-EJS-and-Node-JS/README.md

 # Finance-Blog-with-EJS-and-Node-JS

 <h3>Function & Description:</h3>
 This is a woman-centered finance blog.
 It's a web app that allows the admin/user to write and read blog posts.
 It shows a truncated version of the post on the homepage.
-However, the individual blog posts can also be clicked on to go to a dynamic page where the post can be read in full.
+However, the individual blog posts can also be clicked on to go to a dynamic page.

 <h3>Issue Faced & Solution:</h3>
 I needed to find a way to get parameter routing to work even when the cases of blog titles do not match (for instance, lower case vs kebab case).
 I was able to do this by installing the Lodash JavaScript library and using the lowercase method.